Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1inclass.md

 Using your own Foldscope, you will discover the world around you by going outside and taking microscopic pictures of stuff that fascinates you (living matter and otherwise).
 It does not matter what you take a picture of and the teaching team purposefully won't give you a direction.
 We want you to explore for yourself and interact with what you find interesting.

 Finally, you are asked to document and share your images.
 This will be part of your PSET-1.
-This can be completed today or anytime in the next week (PSET-1 is due WHEN)
+This can be completed today or anytime in the next week (PSET-1 is due WHEN).

 ### B. Build your own Foldscope:

 Your Foldscope kit has a manual which will guide you through its construction.
-However, if you would like a video tutorial please visit the [Foldscope website(https://www.foldscope.com/foldscope-instructions/).
+However, if you would like a video tutorial please visit the [Foldscope website](https://www.foldscope.com/foldscope-instructions/).
 TAs will be available during the activity (Friday 4/6, Shriram 112 and 132) session to help you with building your Foldscope as well.
 Instructions for how to use the foldscope with a smartphone can be found [here](https://www.youtube.com/watch?v=LpeJUbs32VU).

 **To checkout of class have a TA confirm your Foldscope is made**